 Angiotensinogen is a precursor protein produced in the liver and cleaved by renin to form angiotensin I.

 Angiotensin I is then converted to angiotensin II by angiotensin converting enzyme (ACE).
-ACE is found within the renal endothelium, the lungs and capillary endothelium.
+This conversion occurs mainly in the lungs where ACE is produced by vascular endothelial cells, although ACE is also generated in smaller quantities within the renal endothelium.

 |Kidney||Stimulates Na+ reabsorption|

 |Hypothalamus||Increases thirst sensation and stimulates anti-diuretic hormone (ADH) release|

 Angiotensin 2 acts on AT1 receptors found in the endothelium of arterioles throughout the circulation to achieve vasoconstriction.
 This signalling occurs via a Gq protein, to activate phospholipase C and subsequently increase intracellular calcium.

 The net effect of this is an increase in total peripheral resistance and consequently, blood pressure.